Brion atoms for classical types: Orbit indexing sets

 This section contains a number of preliminaries on Coxeter groups and certain signed matchings called \defn{clans}.
-We present this material to review a standard way of indexing the set of $K$-orbits in $G/B$ for each classical type, and of describing the corresponding weak order graph.
+We present this material to review a standard way of indexing the set of $K$-orbits in $G/B$ for each classical type.